Deadline: May 1, 2026

 Individual applicants with two or more interviewers, Multiple applicants with one or more interviewers

-Interviews are held at William Carey University in Biloxi, MS. Applicants should plan to attend Interview Day from 11:30 am - 4:30 pm.
-While a major focus of the interview is to assess communication skills, the interview format will also allow us to assess critical thinking, problem solving, calculations, empathy, and goal setting.
-The day consists of informational sessions, a luncheon with current students, oral and group interviews with faculty, a calculations quiz, and a writing assessment.
-It is an opportunity to interact with faculty, learn about the program, review transcripts for completeness, and ask questions.
+Interviews are held at William Carey University School of Pharmacy in Biloxi, MS. *Applicants attend Interview Day from 10:30 a.m. - 5:00 p.m.
+The major focus of the interview is to assess communication skills.
+The interview format also allows attributes related to critical thinking, problem solving, calculations, empathy, and goal setting to be assessed.
+The day consists of informational sessions, a luncheon with current students, individual and group interviews with faculty, and math and writing assessments.
+Applicants interact with faculty and current students, learn about the Program, review transcripts for completeness, and ask questions.

 Accepted Applicants